-Use Lot Size Lot Depth Lot Width To the discretion of t he Development Authority 1 .
-Notes Minimum lot sizes do no condominium separation ot preclude individual unit n subdivision . s to be separated by
+Use Lot Size Lot Depth Lot Width To the discretion of t he Development Authority /.
+Notes Minimum lot sizes do not preclude individual units to be separated by condominium subdivision. s to be separated by

-- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6 of Administration; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.
+- (1) Notwithstanding the setbacks provided in Section 4.2 of this land use district, setbacks in established areas shall be determined by application of Administration Section 3.6; and - (2) where the shape of a lot or other circumstances is such that the setbacks prescribed in Section 4.2 of this land use district cannot be reasonably applied, the Development Authority shall determine the setbacks.

 Principal Building Front and Secondary front Rear To the discretion of the Development Authority.
-Side Notes Setbacks are measured to the foundation elosest point of the building , allowing for projections as per Section 21 of Schedule 3.
-Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.
+Side Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.
+Notes Corner lots shall provide adequate clear vision space in accordance with the clear vision triangle requirements outlined in Section 4 of Schedule 3.

-Accessory Building(s) /Structure(s) To the discretion of the De evelopment Authority.
+Accessory Bui lding(s)/Structure(s) To the discretion of the Development Authority.
 Notes Accessory buildings/structures shall be constructed such that eaves shall be no closer to a side or rear lot line than 0.6 m (2 ft) and all drainage is contained on the same lot as the accessory building/structure.
 See Section 1 of Schedule 3.
 Internal setbacks include setbacks from accessory building/structure to accessory building/structure on the same lot and accessory building/structure to the principal building on the same lot.
 Buildings/structures permitted to be attached to the principal building are considered a part of the principal building and are required to meet principal building setbacks.

-- (1) Total allowable coverage: 80% inclusive of all buildings and structures. - Notwithstanding sub-section (1), existing development in the Downtown everlay-Overlay (2) or the Provincial Historic Area overlay that exceeds 80% lot coverage shall instead meet site lot coverage requirements as determined by the Development Authority.
+- (1) Total allowable coverage: 80% inclusive of all buildings and structures. - (2) Notwithstanding sub-section (1), existing development in the Downtown Overlay or the Provincial Historic Area overlay that exceeds 80% lot coverage shall instead meet lot coverage requirements as determined by the Development Authority.

-Minimum green space: 10% or as required by the Development Authority (1)
+(1) Minimum green space: 10% or as required by the Development Authority

-- Principal building: 10.7 m (35 ft) (1)

-- (2) Accessory building(s): 7.5 m (24.6 ft)
+(2) Accessory building(s): 7.5 m (24.6 ft)

-- (3) Building height maximums within the Downtown Overlay and Provincial Historic Area Overlay shall be to the discretion of the Development Authority.
+(3) Building height maximums within the Downtown Overlay and Provincial Historic Area Overlay shall be to the discretion of the Development Authority.

-The following schedules and sections of this bylaw that apply to the PI land use district (1) include but are not limited to:
+(1) The following schedules and sections of this bylaw that apply to the PI land use district include but are not limited to: